 Dartmouth Professor in the Arts & SciencesProfessor and Chair, Department of Biological SciencesProfessor, Ecology, Evolution, Ecosystems and Society (EEES) Graduate ProgramFellow, Ecological Society of America

-My research interests are very broad and include the dynamics of lake plankton communities, linkages between terrestrial and aquatic ecosystems, and the applications of ecological principles to public and environmental health.
+My research interests include the dynamics of lake plankton communities, linkages between terrestrial and aquatic ecosystems, and the applications of ecological principles to public and environmental health.
 Lab members typically work collaboratively on topics of mutual interest using observations, experiments, and models.
 Our work often has a strong statistical component.Twitter

 Carignan*, C.C., K.L.
 Cottingham*°, B.P.
 Jackson, S.F.
 Farzan, A.J.
 Gandolfi, T. Punshon, C.L.
 Folt, and M.R.
 Karagas.
 2015.
 Estimated exposure to arsenic in breastfed and formula-fed infants in a United States cohort.
 Environmental Health Perspectives 123(5):500-506. (* = co-first authors; ° = corresponding author)

 Cottingham, K.L., H.A.
 Ewing, M.L.
 Greer, C.C.
 Carey, and K.C.
 Weathers.
 2015.
 Cyanobacteria as drivers of lake nitrogen and phosphorus cycling.
 Ecosphere 6(1):1.
 Available at http://dx.doi.org/10.1890/ES14-00174.1.

 Fey, S.B., A.N.
 Mertens, L. Beversdorf, K.D.
 MacMahon and K.L.
 Cottingham.
 2015.
 Recognizing cross-ecosystem responses to changing temperatures: soil warming impacts pelagic food webs.
 Oikos 124(11):1473-1481.